Forage Maize Seed - Growing Quality Feed for Cows

 - RWN Forage Maize Varieties are selected for good Early Vigour, Whole Plant Digestibility, Early Cob Ripeness, Starch Yield together with consistent high Dry Matter Yields over a wide range of sites and conditions.

-- Selecting forage maize varieties for early cob ripeness with stay green characteristics gives a wider harvest window.
+- Selecting forage maize varieties for early cob ripeness with an element of stay green to allow the cob to fully ripen gives a wider harvest window.
 This avoids the problem associated with many early maize varieties, of rapid die back producing excess dead material with high populations of yeast and moulds, rapid dry down, poor silage consolidation, poor silage fermentation and unstable, heating maize silage full of mycotoxins.

 - RWN Maize Varieties grown commercially on marginal and very marginal sites, have regularly out performed other maize varieties, at times by as much as 30%, and giving yields on occasions well over 25 tonnes / acre.